daviddesar/foli/README.md

 - Implement hashtag: grouping images into tags (eg. #nature, #animals,... )
 - Delete specific image.
 - Add seeding images.
+- Add a system design for the application: designing components and color scheme, then apply to the app using `@mui` theme

 ## ⚙️ About infinite scrolling